CVI Summer Research Program

 For Undergraduate and MD Students

-Our 10-week Stanford Cardiovascular Institute Summer Research Program is designed to provide meaningful research experiences to a diverse cohort of undergraduate and medical students from across the country in the field of cardiovascular science.
+Our 10-week Stanford Cardiovascular Institute (CV) Summer Research Program is designed to provide meaningful research experiences to a diverse cohort of undergraduate and medical students from across the country in the field of cardiovascular science.
 Our long-term goal is to bolster a diverse pool of scientists and physician-scientists, and expose them to the landscape of 21st century translational research and medicine.
-One of the primary goals of our program is to increase diversity in cardiovascular research and medicine.
+A primary goal of our program is to increase diversity in cardiovascular research and medicine.

 The CVI Summer Research Program at Stanford is supported by the American Heart Association, The National Institutes of Health, and the Stanford Cardiovascular Institute.
 We will be offering a stipend between $5,000 and $8,000 depending on the specific funding source and whether participation is virtual or in-person.
 Housing is not provided.